UBC-MDS/exploratory-data-viz/chapters/en/module5.md

 <choice id="2" >
 <opt text="Positive" correct="true">

-There appears to be an upward slope between the datapoints.
+There appears to be an upward slope between the data points.

 </opt>